CrowdStrike Falcon

 A connection requires you to set a schedule and choose a site.
 The schedule determines when the sync occurs, and the site determines where any new CrowdStrike-only assets are created.

 1. Activate a connection to CrowdStrike.
-You can access all available third-party connections from your inventory or tasks page.
+You can access all available third-party connections from the integrations page, your inventory, or the tasks page.

 2. Choose the credential you added earlier.
-If you don’t see the credential listed, make sure the it has access to the organization you are currently in.
+If you don’t see the credential listed, make sure that it has access to the organization you are currently in.

-3. Set the minimum severity and risk you want to import (optional).
+3. Set the severity and risk levels you want to import (optional).

 • If access to the CrowdStrike Spotlight API is configured, vulnerability data will only be imported for the assets included in the FQL filter results.

-5. Enter a name for the task, like CrowdStrike sync.
+6. Enter a name for the task, like CrowdStrike sync (optional).

 Step 4b: Configure the CrowdStrike integration as a scan probe